 2.)
 Lenders are busy.
 Really good lenders (which is what you want) typically have more projects to fund than we can handle.
 Generally speaking, new investors who aren’t familiar with the closing process are MUCH harder to work with and require twice the amount of time to get to the closing table.
 The return on time is difficult to justify.

 3.)
 You're qualified.
-Having done a few deals indicates that you’ve already figured out the hardest part of this business – getting your first deal funded.
+Having completed a few fix and flip loans indicates that you’ve already figured out the hardest part of this business – getting your first deal funded.
 In a way, requiring experience is a way for lenders to separate out the “wanna-be” investors from those who are 100% committed to making this their career.

 Factor for these 3 things and then consider that the lender likely doesn’t know you.
 You’re some random person that called or emailed and asked for multiple hundreds of thousands of dollars.
 Yikes!